Netflix sets premiere date for 'She' season 2 | Entertainment

 ''PSA: Mark your calendars! #SHE is back in 9 days!
 Catch S2 of #SHE on 17th June, only on Netflix,'' the tweet read.

+Imtiaz Ali said the second season of ''She'' remains a deeply personal story even as it catapults to a higher octane drama. ''As She gets comfortable in the role of a seductress, She also begins to get seduced by the charm of Darkness.
+The thrill quotient is up, The canvas is wider And the treatment more persuasive as Bhumi struggles to decide the secrets she really wants to keep,'' the writer and showrunner of the series said in a statement.

+The upcoming season is directed by Arif Ali and backed by Window Seat Films and Viacom18 Studios' Tipping Point.
+According to Arif Ali, ''She'' will now see Bhumi constantly walk a tightrope not knowing on which landmine her next step will fall. ''With death and disaster at every turn, Bhumi's only chance at survival is a metamorphosis.
+A transformed Bhumi takes up the reins, constantly making life changing decisions at the cost of trust and duty, such that while she is under threat, no one around her is safe either.
+The thrill aspect has been built out further with multiple characters and their complexities at odds with Bhumi's promising a riveting binge viewing of season 2,'' the director added.
+The seven-episode series also stars Shivani Rangole, Sam Mohan and Suhita Thatte.

-Directed by Arif Ali and Avinash Das, the first season of the series premiered on the streamer in March 2020.
-It also starred Vijay Varma, Kishore Kumar G, and Vishwas Kini.
+The first season of ''She'' premiered on the streamer in March 2020 and also starred Vijay Varma.

-The upcoming season is directed by Arif Ali and backed by Window Seat Films, Viacom18 Studios and Tipping Point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)